threefoldtecharchive/0-stor/specs/principles.md

 mdata = ... comes from other metadata store e.g. ardb ...

 policy=j.clients.0-stor.getPolicy()
 policy.reservation_dataAccessToken="somethingdddddd"
 policy.namespace="mynamespace" #namespace name as used on 0-stor

 cl=j.clients.0-stor.get(policy)

 cl.get(metadata=mdata,path=...)

-#the metadata now comes out of the etcd cluster

 ```

 ## remark about consumer id

 - the client std does dedupe
 - when uploading to 0-stor an exist needs to be done first, if it exists then only the consumerid is added
 - when deleting then only the consumerid is removed !!!
 - consumer id is a 16 byte key could be e.g. hash of path in NAS (multiple paths can point to same file)